It’s called virtual “reality” for a reason

 If you remember the movie Her, it illustrated the notion that virtual and augmented reality doesn’t have to happen through just the eyes.
 It can happen through other senses, like the ears, so I kind of think of audio-driven interfaces as “hearables.”
 With hearables, you’d have other forms of these guardian angels, a 24/7 therapist or a coach or a Cyrano-style assistant telling you what to say or do next.
 If it happened in the voice of Scarlett Johansson as an upsell, even better.

-The point is, all of these are senses that can soon be measured, used as input-output devices and then further stimulated, simulated, transposed and used to remix and augment our reality.
+The point is, all of these are senses can soon be measured, used as input-output devices, and then further stimulated, simulated, transposed, and used to remix and augment our reality.
 Those are some of the things that I’m sort of seeing on the frontier.
-And I think this will create billions and billions of dollars’ worth of market capitalization of new companies and technologies out there, not to mention ushering in a whole new era of post- and trans-human existence — or our next technological existential crossroads!Featured Image: Daniel Boczarski/WireImage/Getty Images
+And I think this will create billions and billions of dollars worth of market capitalization of new companies and technologies out there, not to mention ushering in a whole new era of post- and trans-human existence — or our next technological existential crossroads!Featured Image: Daniel Boczarski/WireImage/Getty Images

 0